turi-mate/deepbirding/README.md

 - Converting audio files to Mel Spectograms: https://towardsdatascience.com/audio-deep-learning-made-simple-sound-classification-step-by-step-cebc936bbe5

 ### Files and functions:
-- data_preprocessing.ipynb - in this Jupyter notebook file we are acquering preprocessing and visualizing the BirdCLEF 2023 competition dataset
+- data_preprocessing.ipynb - in this Jupyter notebook file we are acquiring preprocessing and visualizing the BirdCLEF 2023 competition dataset
 - training.ipynb - in this Jupyter notebook file we are preparing the dataset to fit the models that will be trained, we also made an initial training to check whether the dataset is well prepared
 - Dockerfile - we created an initial Dockerfile that will later be used for continerization
 - requirements.txt - requirements file that will be used to specify the dependencies and required packages